 Grand Canyon Antelopes Logo PNG

-The three-letter abbreviation of the name is the minimalist logo of Grand Canyon Antelopes, the sports program of the local university.
+The three-letter abbreviation of the name is the minimalist logo of the Grand Canyon Antelopes, the sports program of the local university.
 The symbol reflects the aspiration to a new story that began after the 1990s.
-The emblem is a way to favorably present the brand, ensuring its recognition and informativeness.
+The emblem is a way to present the brand favorably, ensuring its recognition and informativeness.

 Grand Canyon Antelopes: Brand overview